Lailloken/Lailloken-UI/README.md

 Download the latest release here: [releases](https://github.com/Lailloken/Lailloken-UI/releases)

 ### Requirements
-This tool is an AHK script and thus requires AutoHotkey to be installed on your system.
-Like most PoE overlays, it needs the PoE client to run in windowed fullscreen.
-Windowed support is planned for the future but low-priority at the moment.
+- This tool is an AHK script and thus requires AutoHotkey to be installed on your system
+- Like most PoE overlays, it needs the PoE client to run in windowed fullscreen
+- You have to disable the in-game filters introduced in patch 3.17.1

 ### Setup
 Once you run 'Lailloken UI.ahk' for the first time, the tool will guide you through a very short first-time-setup, and you're good to go.